MicrosoftDocs/customer-insights/ci-docs/data/removed-deprecated-features-customer-insights.md

 This list is intended to help you consider these removals and deprecations for your own planning.
 Where possible, we share option to use similar capabilities for removed or deprecated features.

-## Features removed or deprecated in October 2023
+## Features removed or deprecated in May 2024

 ### Account engagement enrichment for Dynamics 365 Customer Insights - Data